Emerging market fund managers ignore borders, chase profits

 Hikma discloses diverse sources of geographic-based revenue, which appeals to fund managers like Lovelace.
 In 2013, Hikma generated 46 percent of its revenue in the U.S., according to its financial statements.

-"Low labor costs and a low tax base enable Hikma to competitively price its products and gain market share,” according to stock analysts at Morningstar.
+"Low labour costs and a low tax base enable Hikma to competitively price its products and gain market share,” according to stock analysts at Morningstar.

 Hikma shares are up 64 percent over the past year and 125 percent over the past three years, beating the FTSE 100's advance of 3 percent and 13 percent, respectively, during those two periods.

-Justin Leverenz, who runs the $43 billion Oppenheimer Developing Markets Fund, dismissed national borders altogether last month during a discussion at Morningstar’s investment conference in Chicago.
+Justin Leverenz, who runs the $43 billion Oppenheimer Developing Markets Fund (ODMAX.O), dismissed national borders altogether last month during a discussion at Morningstar’s investment conference in Chicago.

 "Countries come and go," Leverenz said during a discussion about crisis-torn Ukraine.